Non-native invasive species in the marine environment

 Inspect all equipment that has been in a waterbody (boats, trailers, engines, outboards, dredgers, weed cutting or harvesting boats, cruisers or even clothing) or terrestrial site for attached vegetation, contaminated soil or obvious animal life before moving to another waterway, catchment or site

-Clean power hose all equipment.
+Clean all equipment with a power hose away from the waterbody.
 Use hot water (>60 degrees centigrade) where possible

-Dispose of all plant material and animal material appropriately.
-This material should be contained in sealed bags or containers prior to removal.
-Do not throw them back into the water or leave them lying at the waters edge
+Dispose of all plant and animal material in bags or containers for disposal in bins.
+Do not throw them back into the water or leave them lying at the water’s edge